swcarpentry/sc16-tutorial-proposal/outline.md

 # Detailed outline of the tutorial

+The workshop will be divided into morning (AM) and afternoon (PM) sessions:

+## AM

+The morning session will focus on introducing learners to the command line and how to interact with the cluster via the command line.
+It will also help learners develop a mental model of the cluster structure, and understand queues, scheduling and batch submission.

+The following sections will be covered:

+### Introduction to HPC and HTC

+### Remote computers and SSH

+In this section, learners will learn about command shells, run simple commands on a shell running on their own machines, and how they are able to obtain a shell on a remote computer via a secure shell client.
+At the end of the section, they will log in to the cluster.

+### Navigating the filesystem

+This section will introduce learners to the unix filesystem, basic commands to navigate the filesystem, and to create, copy, delete and move files and directories.
+Along the way, they will learn the anatomy of unix commands, i.e., switches, parameters and inputs.

+### Pipes and filters

+This section will introduce learners to the ideas of standard input and standard output, how to redirect standard output to a file, and how to chain (pipe) simple commands together to accomplish complex tasks.

+### Shell scripts

+This section will get learners to write a simple bash script.

+### Cluster structure and scheduling

+Now we will shift gears and discuss the structure of the cluster (compute nodes, storage, service nodes, etc.,) and importantly, talk about the scheduler.

+* available resources
+* requesting resources
+* scheduling and policies

+### Submitting and tracking a batch job

+## PM

+The afternoon session will walk learners through a *workflow* on the cluster.

+### Overview of the problem (20 minutes)

+### Getting code and data into the cluster (20 minutes)

+In this section, we will demonstrate

+### Downloading, installing and setting up the required software (40 minutes)

+### Running a simulation on the cluster (50 minutes)

+### Performing data analysis (30 minutes)

 The HPCCarpentry workshop will be a full day (6-hour) workshop, divided in four 90 minute sections.